adriangb/xpresso/docs/advanced/dependencies/responses.md

 # Accessing Responses from Dependencies

-Xpresso gives you the ability to access and even modify responses from within dependencies.
+XPresso gives you the ability to access and even modify responses from within dependencies.
 You will be able to:

 - Get a reference to the response returned by the endpoint function